httpslocal/usecases/NetworkBasedAPI.md

 # Network based API via HTTPS in local network

-This document summarizes how HTTPS local in local network can mitigate the security risk on Network based API.
+This document summarizes how HTTPS in local network can mitigate the security risk on Network based API.

 ## Network based API
 Network based API is a type of API(Application Programing Interface) which is provided via the network interface of 'localhost' server on a device.
 A web application can communicate with the device and its peripherals via Networked based APIs instead of JavaScript APIs natively supported by browsers.